apptainer/apptainer-userdocs/checkpoint.rst

 **********

-The checkpoint feature allows users to transparently save the state of their containerized applications while they are executing and then be able to restart them from the state captures at the time of the last checkpoint.
+The checkpoint feature allows users to transparently save the state of their containerized applications while they are executing and then restart them from saved.

 This is valuable for use cases that need to minimize the impact of ephemeral environment failures, random hardware failures or job premption.